DediappDev/dedi/README.md

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```
-For Windows, you can use the [Rust Installer](https://static.rust-lang.org/rustup/dist/x86_64-pc-windows-msvc/rustup-init.exe).
+For Windows, download and install the official Rust installer.

 In case you have Rust already installed, make sure to update it to latest version: